 - Distribute batter between 12 muffin cups and set aside.

 - In a bowl, add crumble ingredients: flour, brown sugar, cinnamon, and melted butter.
-Stir to combine.
+Mash with a fork to combine - mixture should look like wet, clumpy sand.
 Spoon crumble on top of each muffin, pressing down lightly so that the crumble sticks to the muffin batter.

 - Allow pan to cool for 2-3 minutes before removing muffins to a cooling rack to cool completely.
 Store cooled muffins in a sealed container.